fonttools/fontbakery/README.md

 ## Web Usage

-Visit [fontbakery.appspot.com](https://fontbakery.appspot.com) and drop 1 to 18 TTF files on the page, and click the "3"

-The source code to this web-based user-interface is all in the `webapp/` folder.
-In order to run it on your own computer, download this source repo and all dependencies for command line usage.
-Then run the following commands:

-    cd webapp
-    ./dev_appserver.py app

-Now open <http://0.0.0.0:8000> in your browser.
+To use Font Bakery through a web UI is currently not supported.

+A web dashboard is under development at <https://github.com/googlefonts/fontbakery-dashboard/> and will allow monitoring the check results of collections of font families, such as the entire Google Fonts collection.

+This tool was initialy developed in this repository, but later it was split out into its own git repo.

 ## Command Line Usage

+For infrequent usage, clone this repo and then run each tool by itself:

+    PYTHONPATH=Lib python bin/fontbakery-metadata-vs-api.py <args>

+For regular usage, install Font Bakery as a package, following the [installation instructions](https://github.com/googlefonts/fontbakery#install) below.
-Fontbakery installs its own command `fontbakery` in your `$PATH`.
-The `fontbakery` command makes other subcommands accessible.
+This puts thex `fontbakery` command in your `$PATH`, and makes all other subcommands accessible.

 Here's the output of the command line help:

 ```
 $ fontbakery -h